Bossanova (Pixies album): Composition

-One album song, "Blown Away", had been written in Spain in early June 1989 while on tour.
+Black Francis wrote one of the songs on the album, "Blown Away", in Spain in early June 1989 while on tour.
 The song was recorded with producer Gil Norton, who was specially flown in for the one-song session, at Hansa Tonstudio in Berlin, after their June 19 concert there.

 In contrast to previous records, many songs were written in the studio and few demo recordings were created.
 Santiago said that the band only practiced for a two-week period, in contrast to previous albums, when the band would rehearse constantly in Boston.
 Black Francis noted, "So I was writing [lyrics] on napkins five minutes before I sang.
 Sometimes it's good, sometimes not.
 That's just the nature of that songwriting."

 Release

 The album was released in August 1990 on 4AD in the UK, and jointly by 4AD and Elektra in the USA.
 After 4AD re-acquired sole distribution rights for Pixies' back catalog, a re-issued (although not remastered) CD appeared solely on 4AD in the US in 2004.
 Mobile Fidelity Sound Lab released a version in 2008 that was remastered from the original analog master tapes.